Bayonetta (video game): Plot

 Bayonetta is confronted again by Jeanne, who explains Bayonetta was a child born from an Umbra Witch and a Lumen Sage, a forbidden union.
 Bayonetta defeats Jeanne, who reveals the reason Bayonetta possesses the Left Eye is because she has accepted her fate.
-Bayonetta hands Jeanne the gem she had been carrying, making her remember she is Cereza, and that Jeanne was once her friend; it was Jeanne who sealed her away, giving Bayonetta the gem to protect her and the Left Eye.
-After Jeanne then sacrifices herself to save Bayonetta, she continues through the tower with Luka and Cereza.
+Bayonetta hands Jeanne the gem she had been carrying, making her remember she is Cereza, and that Jeanne was once her friend; it was Jeanne who sealed her away during the Witch Hunt, giving Bayonetta the gem to protect her and the Left Eye.
+After Jeanne seemingly sacrifices herself to save Bayonetta, the latter continues through the tower with Luka and Cereza.

 At the top, Bayonetta meets Balder, the last of the Lumen Sages.
-Balder reveals he is Bayonetta's father, and plans to reunite the three universes by resurrecting Jubileus, the Creator.
+Balder reveals he is Bayonetta's father, and plans to reunite the three realms by resurrecting Jubileus the Creator, the ruler of Paradiso.
 He also reveals that Bayonetta herself is the Left Eye, but for her to awaken it, she had to regain her memories.
 For that reason, he brought Cereza, who is Bayonetta as a child, from the past, to awaken her memories.
 Confronted by Luka, he throws him to his death, revealing he was the one behind the death of Luka's father, and further reveals that he had mind-controlled Jeanne to do his bidding.
 Bayonetta fights and seemingly kills Balder, and saves Luka.

-After returning Cereza to the past, Bayonetta returns to the present.
-However, her actions have caused her to awaken the Left Eye, and she collapses.
+After returning Cereza to the past, leaving behind her watch and some parting words, Bayonetta returns to the present.
+However, her actions have caused her to alter the events leading to her sealing 500 years ago, changing the past and awakening the Left Eye, causing her to collapse from the overwhelming power.
 Balder, who had survived the fight, transports himself and the unconscious Bayonetta towards the statue on top of the tower, beginning the resurrection of Jubileus.
 As the statue launches into space, Jeanne, who had survived, reappears, free from Balder's control.
 She ascends the launching statue on her motorcycle; reaching Bayonetta, she saves her, but Jubileus comes alive, consuming Balder.
 Bayonetta defeats Jubileus by summoning Queen Sheba, who punches the deity's soul into the sun.
 As Jubileus' physical body plummets towards Earth, Jeanne and Bayonetta destroy it.

 The epilogue, mirroring the start of the game, shows Jeanne and Bayonetta continuing to battle against the angels.